Updated list of entrants in the Royal Rumble matches

-WWE is ramping up its build to the Royal Rumble Premium Live Event scheduled for Sat., Jan.
-28, 2023, at the Alamodome in San Antonio, Texas, as we’re just a couple short weeks away from the second biggest show of the year.
-That means new participants are being announced for the men’s and women’s Royal Rumble matches all the time.
+We are inching ever closer and closer to the Royal Rumble Premium Live Event at the Alamodome in San Antonio, Texas, which is now just one week away.
+That means we’ve got quite a few names having declared for the men’s and women’s matches.

-During Friday Night SmackDown this week, we saw a few more names thrown into the mix:
+We got a few more names thrown into the mix on Friday Night SmackDown this week.

+On the men’s side, before the show even went on the air, Drew McIntyre and Sheamus were announced as entrants.
+This was before they kicked off the show in the first round of a tournament to crown new top contenders to the SmackDown tag team titles, defeating The Viking Raiders to advance to the semifinals.

+Later, Braun Strowman declared by saying there’s no one better suited for that particular match type than him.
+He’s not wrong, of course.
+Karrion Kross made similar remarks when he declared in his own promo.

 Men’s